 Pricing & Plans

-Windscribe VPN has a straightforward pricing model with both a free plan and $9 monthly subscription on offer.
+Windscribe is a VPN with a straightforward pricing model with both a free plan and $9 monthly subscription on offer.
 There are discounts for longer subscriptions.
 You may buy a year plan for $90, which would save you almost two months of payment.
 The prices aren’t the cheapest on the market, considering the overall functionality, but that shouldn’t be an issue if you’re looking for a VPN that works as advertised.

 The key difference between the Windscribe free VPN and the Pro version is that the free plan has a 10 GB data limit per month, while the Pro version has no limit.
 In addition, with the free version you won’t have access to all servers, and only one device can be simultaneously connected to the VPN.
 The Windscribe Pro version, on the other hand, has no limits whatsoever, so you can decide based on your needs.
 Ultimately, the 10 GB limit of the free account is ample, but probably not enough for long-term regular usage.